 Other things to look out for include a change in bowel habits (going more often, or less frequently), extreme tiredness for no obvious reason and unexplained weight loss.

 It is important to know what symptoms are normal for you and your endometriosis, and to ensure you see your GP if these change or become more severe.
-There is more information about ovarian cancer symptoms and what to do if you are concerned on our website.
+Find out more information about what to do if you are concerned.